-The AIM Evolution and Diversity Student Assessment yields a score for each individual.
+The AIM Properties of and Changes in Matter Student Assessment yields a score for each individual.
 However, the assessment is not valid for making judgments about individuals based on those scores.
 For instance, assigning student grades based on scores is not a valid use of the assessment.
 The assessment was not validated for such purposes.